Steiner Cut Dominants: Subdivision and gluing

 \section{Subdivision and gluing}

 In this section we investigate two operations that construct facet inducing Steiner graphs from smaller ones.
 We also characterize operations that are inverse to those operations.

 We say that the Steiner graph $(G,T)$ has been obtained by a \emph{subdivision} from the Steiner graph $(G',T')$ if $G$ arises from $G'$ by replacing an edge $uv$ with the edges $uw$ and $vw$, where $w \not\in V(T')$ is a newly added node, and $T=T'$ holds (i.e., the new node $w \not\in T$ is a non-terminal node).
-If $c'$ is a vector of edge weights of $G'$ then the accordingly subdivided vector $c$ of edge weights of $G$ has $c(uw)=c(vw)=c'(uv)$ and $c(e)=c'(e)$ for all other edges.
-The following fact is straight forward.
+If $c'$ is a vector of edge weights of $G'$ then we define the accordingly subdivided vector $c$ of edge weights of $G$ via $c(uw)=c(vw)=c'(uv)$ and $c(e)=c'(e)$ for all other edges.